Answering the Interruptor

 “I know, I know.
 My bad.”

 “No worries, I ordered for you.
-Still no coffee right?”
+Still not doing coffee right?”

 “You’re ridiculous.
 I don’t see how it’s any different.”